-One of the most common questions asked by business owners that are new to the world of invoice finance and alternative lending is “what will my customers think?”
+Business owners new to the modern world of invoice finance often ask “what will my customers think?”

 Secret or “confidential invoice finance facilities” are replacing traditional invoice factoring offerings that are plagued with administration and disruption to customer relationships.
 The rise of cloud accounting has digitised the invoicing process and lenders like Waddle have built specific lending products to cater for this.

-The third difference is the finance company may contact your customers on your behalf to check that invoices have gotten to the right place and to check when they are likely to be paid.
-Lenders aren’t debt collectors and are careful not to disrupt your relationships.
+The third difference is the factoring company will contact your customers on your behalf to check that invoices have gotten to the right place and to check when they are likely to be paid.
+Lenders aren’t debt collectors however, collection style calls are still performed.
 This process is called “verification” or “asset checking”.

 The main reason they perform this practice is for the simple fact that invoices are their only security, each invoice is an asset they have lent against and from time to time they need to ensure they still exist.